 Throughout the semester, students individually choose current Assembly bills, review relevant economic literature and apply the implications of that literature and our economic principles through briefing papers, in-class presentations and testimony at Assembly hearings.
-In addition, we conduct a cooperative project in which we rate the economic content of the bills considered during the first half of the Assembly session, with the intention of distributing these ratings to the Assembly and the public.
+In addition, we conduct a cooperative project in which we rate the economic content of the bills considered during the first half of the Assembly session.